 Whether it’s your first time or you’re a seasoned pro, packing for an overseas surf trip requires a bit more thought than your average holiday.
-This is especially true if you are taking your own board.
-Exactly what you will need depends on how far off the beaten track you are going, and the climate of your destination.
-This guide covers the essentials you’ll need to pack, a few more things to consider taking, and how to pack everything.
-All you need to worry about, is having an amazing trip.
+This is especially true if you’re taking your own board.
+Exactly what you will need depends on how far off the beaten track you are going and the climate of your destination.
+This guide covers the essentials you’ll need to pack, a few more things to consider taking, plus how to pack everything so it all gets there in one piece.
+All you need to worry about, is having an amazing trip!

 What to Pack

 - Money/credit card

 A long sleeve rash vest is good both for sun protection and for helping to prevent board rash.
 Try to get one with SPF 50+.
 Girls may also like to wear surf leggings for extra sun protection.

 One for the guys.
 Not necessarily the height of cool, but when you’ve burnt your face and head surfing in fierce tropical sun, you’ll be glad you took a surf hat so you don’t have to miss any time in the water.